Hairstyle

 A hairstyle, hairdo, haircut, or coiffure refers to the styling of hair, usually on the human head but sometimes on the face or body.
 The fashioning of hair can be considered an aspect of personal grooming, fashion, and cosmetics, although practical, cultural, and popular considerations also influence some hairstyles.
+Hairstyles may involve altering the length, texture, shape, or arrangement of hair through various styling methods.

 The oldest known depiction of hair styling is hair braiding, which dates back about 30,000 years.
 Women's hair was often elaborately and carefully dressed in special ways, though it was also frequently kept covered outside the home, especially for married women.

 Prehistory and history

 People's hairstyles are largely determined by the fashions of the culture they live in.
+Hairstyles have played an important role in human culture for centuries, serving not only as a form of personal appearance but also as a way to represent cultural traditions, social roles, identity, and changing fashion trends.
 Hairstyles are markers and signifiers of social class, age, marital status, racial identification, political beliefs, and attitudes about gender.

 Some people may cover their hair totally or partially for cultural or religious reasons.
 Notable examples of head covering include women in Islam who wear the hijab, married women in Haredi Judaism who wear the sheitel or tichel, married Himba men who cover their hair except when in mourning, Tuareg men who wear a veil, and men and women in Sikhism who wear the dastar, whether baptized or not, as a symbol of their faith and cultural identity.

 Paleolithic

 The oldest known reproduction of hair braiding lies back about 30,000 years: the Venus of Willendorf, now known in academia as the Woman of Willendorf, of a female figurine from the Paleolithic, estimated to have been made between about 28,000 and 25,000 BC.
-The Venus of Brassempouy counts about 25,000 years old and indisputably shows hairstyling.
+The Venus of Brassempouy counts about 25,000 years old and possibly depicts hairstyling.